Double BFV quantisation of 3d Gravity: Graded coisotropic reduction of BF theory

 We now fix a basis $\{v_0,v_1,v_2\}$ of $\mathcal{V}_{\Sigma}$ such that in components $B_{\rho}^i$ ($i=1,2$) is an invertible diad (in components, $B$ is represented by a $3\times 2$ matrix with at least an invertible $2\times 2$ minor, by the non-degeneracy property of $B$).

 Using this basis we can rewrite the differential equations in components as

 This system has three free parameters, $\rho^{12}$, $\rho^{01}$, $\rho^{02}$ and we can use them to set to zero three components of $B$.
-We proceed by flowing along each of these components separately.
-We start with $\rho^{12}$.
+Note that the reduction with respect to these parameters corresponds to the reduction with respect to the three components of the constraint $d_A B +[\tau, B^\dag]=0$, respectively components 0,1 and 2.

+We start with the reduction with respect to $\rho^{01}$.
 The first equations of the previous system become